Linaro/documentation/Reference-Platform/CECommon/OEYocto.md

 # Build a simple X11 image

-To build an X11 image with GPU hardware accelerated support run:
+To build an X11 image with GPU hardware accelerated support, run:

     $ bitbake rpb-desktop-image

-At the end of the build, the root file system image will be available as `tmp-eglibc/deploy/images/dragonboard-410c/rpb-desktop-image-dragonboard-410c.ext4.gz`.
+At the end of the build, the root file system image will be available as `tmp-eglibc/deploy/images/MACHINE/rpb-desktop-image-MACHINE.ext4.gz`.

 Then you can finally start the X server, and run any graphical application: